x

 AUSTIN, Texas — After making their final pitches to voters in Texas, one of the most expensive and closely watched Senate races nears the end.

-Republican Sen. Ted Cruz and Democratic U.S. Rep Colin Allred have combined to raise more than $160 million in the race which could determine who controls the U.S. Senate.
+Republican U.S. Sen. Ted Cruz and Democratic U.S. Rep Colin Allred have raised more than $160 million combined in the race that could determine who controls the U.S. Senate.

 A win for Allred would make him Texas' first Black senator and give Democrats a huge boost in maintaining their narrow Senate majority.
 A win for Cruz would mean a third term for the polarizing Republican's unapologetic approach.